jvalinsky/rnnr-app/README.md

 # rnnr-app
 React Native App for Rnnr DandyHacks Fall 2018 project.

-App was designed for keeping runners safe by informing them of local hazards such as registered sex offenders that lived near where they run.
+App was designed for keeping runners safe by informing them of local hazards near where they run.
 The application was developed in javascript using [React Native](https://facebook.github.io/react-native/) and the [Expo framework](https://expo.io/).
 WIP support for Strava API to inform users of the safety of their runs.